 The Trustees conducted an injury assessment in cooperation with the Responsible Party, ExxonMobil.
 The assessment documented injuries to marine benthic habitats that support a wide variety of species in the South Carolina coastal ecosystem.
 The impacted estuarine areas are home to many species that are important both culturally and economically, including shrimp, oysters, drum, and blue crab.
-In addition to an abundance of resident estuarine fish, there are also several anadromous species that use these habitats, including American shad, blueback herring, striped bass, and the endangered Shortnose and Atlantic Sturgeon.
+In addition to an abundance of resident estuarine fish, there are also several anadromous species that use these habitats, including American shad, blueback herring, striped bass, and the endangered shortnose and Atlantic Sturgeon.

-On June 26, 2019, the US Department of Justice entered a Consent Decree in United States District Court announcing a settlement for claims for injuries to natural resources resulting from releases of hazardous substances at the Sites.
-This Draft RP/EA is the next step in the restoration planning process.
-In this Draft RP/EA, the Trustees outline potential restoration actions that could compensate the public for the injuries to natural resources resulting from the Sites and identify the Trustees' preferred restoration alternative, which consists of salt marsh and oyster reef creation projects on Edisto Island and Port Royal Sound, respectively.
-The Trustees are seeking public comment on the restoration alternatives evaluated in this Draft RP/EA.
+On June 26, 2019, the U.S. Department of Justice entered a Consent Decree in United States District Court for the District of South Carolina announcing a settlement for claims for injuries to natural resources resulting from releases of hazardous substances at the Sites.
+This Final RP/EA is the next step in the restoration planning process.
+In this Final RP/EA, the Trustees outline potential restoration actions that could compensate the public for the injuries to natural resources resulting from the Sites and identify the Trustees' preferred restoration alternative, which consists of salt marsh and oyster reef creation projects on Edisto Island and Port Royal Sound, respectively.